Natale-F/Computer-Vision-on-World-of-Warcraft-s-images/README.md

 Being a World of Warcraft player for many years and recently graduated with a Master's degree in Applied Mathematics, Statistics and Data Science.
 I was wondering on what subject I could do a project.
 While wandering on the WoW website I realized that an important number of images were available and that it would be possible to use my knowledge of the game as well as my professional skills to realize a project of Artificial Intelligence from these images.

-How did I realise that I could do something with this data ?
+How did I realise that I could do something with these data ?

 See for yourself some examples!